Get on our email alert list in the event of emergencies or the need for stricter water conservation measures.

 If you have any issues viewing or downloading the document please contact us.

-3 Information Sessions to get expert advice, followed by 2 landscape design workshops to create a unique plan for your property or redesign your landscape to conserve water and
+Includes: 3 Information Sessions to get expert advice, followed by 2 landscape design workshops to create a unique plan for your property or redesign your landscape to conserve water and address other concerns.

 BY-LAW No. 6, also known as the WATER DISTRIBUTION REGULATIONS BY-LAW, was passed on May 26, 1983.